biglocalnews/prefect-flow-template/README.md

     --filter="bindings.members:${SERVICE_ACCOUNT}@${PROJECT_ID}.iam.gserviceaccount.com"
 ```

-* Create a Google Artifact Registry repository for a Docker image
-* Spin up a Prefect agent to orchestrate your flows
-* Create an API key at Prefect.io
+### Connect a Prefect API key

-Once all that is done, you'll want to set four secrets in your repository's settings.
-They will be used to deploy your code from GitHub into Google Cloud and Prefect.
+TK

 * `PREFECT_API_KEY`: An API key created in your Prefect dashboard
 * `PREFECT_PROJECT_NAME`: The name of your Prefect project

+### Create a Google Artifact Registry repository

+Go to the [Google Artifact Registry](https://console.cloud.google.com/artifacts) interface within your project.
+Create a new repository by hitting the button at the top.
+Tell Google it will be in the Docker format and then select a region.
+It doesn't matter which region.
+Save the name you give the repo and the region's abbreviation, which will be something like `us-west1`.

+### Configure your flow to connect with Google Artifact Registry

 You'll also need to edit the `get_storage` function in flow.py to include your Google Artifact Registry target.
 This is where the Docker image with your Python code will be shipped during a release.